Cycnorhamphus: History

 During the late 1960s, the Ghirardi family began to exploit the chalkstone quarries of Les Besson, located on the French army base of Canjuers near Aiguines.
 A Lagerstätte proved to be present from which many high quality fossils could be collected.
 One of these was a slab showing a pterosaur.
 The precise time and location of this discovery are unknown.
 It was first reported in the scientific literature in 1971, by Léonard Ginsburg and Guy Mennessier.
 In 1974, French paleontologist Jacques Fabre based on this specimen, MNHN CNJ-71, named a new species Gallodactylus canjuersensis.
 The generic name combines a reference to Gallia with Greek daktylos, "finger".
-He concluded it was the same genus as P. suevicus, but did not revive Cycnorhamphus, judging that the latter name was unavailable because of mistakes in the diagnosis by Seeley, already pointed uit by Plieninger.
+He concluded it was the same genus as P. suevicus, but did not revive Cycnorhamphus, judging that the latter name was unavailable because of mistakes in the diagnosis by Seeley, already pointed out by Plieninger.
 P. suevicus thus became Gallodactylus suevicus.
 In 1976, Fabre again named the species, describing it in greater detail but not mentioning the earlier publication.
 This confused later researchers who mistakenly assumed that 1976 was the formal naming date.
 In fact the 1974 paper contains a sufficient description and the species was validly named that year.
 In 1983, the Ghirardis sold their entire collection to the National Museum of Natural History, France.

 However, in 1996, Christopher Bennett pointed out that such mistakes do not invalidate a name and that therefore Cycnorhamphus has priority, making Gallodactylus canjuersensis C. canjuersensis.
 In 2010 and 2012, Bennett published further re-studies of the fossils, concluding that the differences between the two species could be explained by age, sex or individual variation, and formally synonymized C. canjuersensis and C. suevicus.